mosa/MOSA-Project/Docs/Compiler/IR Optimizations.md

 # IR Optimizations

 The MOSA Compiler implements many common compiler optimizations.
-The following describes some of the optimizations performed by the IR Optimization Stage (implemented in IROptimizationStage.cs).
+The following describes some of the optimizations performed by the compiler's IR Optimization stage (implemented in IROptimizationStage.cs).
 As its name implies, it operates on the immediate representation (IR) instruction level.
-It can work on IR instructions in SSA form or not; however, it will perform more optimization transformation when the code is in SSA form.
+It can work on IR instructions in SSA form or not; however, it will perform more optimizations when the instructions are in SSA form.
 The stage is optional and can be enabled or disabled.

 ## Constant Propagation